Rakohn/twitchQuizBot/README.md

 DB_PASSWORD=[MySQL user's password]
 DB_HOST=[mysql host address]
 DB_NAME=[the database name]

+#Internalization
+APP_LANGUAGE=[en/fr depending your language] APP_FALLBACK_LANGUAGE=fr [this app is french first developped, so chose french as fallback language in case of missing translation entry]
 ```

 Create your database and create tables.
 SQL Script available in install.sql file located in the project's root folder.